KOSASIH/ARTNATIONS/README.md

 # ARTNATIONS Mission

-To become the center of the largest and most comprehensive collection of art and cultural history of human civilization in the world which will be a source of knowledge and also to provide information to the general public about the history of human life.
+To be the center of the largest and most comprehensive collection of the history of art and culture of human civilization in the world that maintains and preserves art and culture from around the world as well as being a center for knowledge sources and also providing information to the wider community about the history of human life.